DGross245/42-ft_transcendence/README.md

 1. Navigate to the project's main directory.
 2. Run `make` in your terminal to set up the project.
 3. Connect to localhost.
-4. Login with your wallet
+4. Log in with your wallet or use the Guest feature.

+**Note:** As a Guest, you will not have access to the following features:
+- Tournaments
+- Matchmaking
+- Color and name customization

 ### Crypto Wallet